medialab/minet/docs/cli.md

                                 when using -i/--input.

 Optional Arguments:
+  --desc                        Whether to collect data in reverse chronological
+                                order instead of default chronological order.
   --throttle THROTTLE           Throttling time, in seconds, to wait between
                                 each request.
 Defaults to `0.5`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the